CS2103JAN2017-F12-B1/main/docs/DeveloperGuide.md

 * stores a `UserPref` object that represents the user's preferences.
 * stores the Task Manager data.
+* stores a UndoRedoOperationCentre that stores undo and redo operations.

+> An undo operation is first stored in a stack in the undoRedoOperationCentre when the user calls for a command that changes the task list.
+For example, a user that adds a new task, an undoAddOperation will be stored in the undoRedoOperationCentre's undo stack.
+When undo is called by the user, undoRedoOperationCentre will pop the undoAddOperation and execute it to restore back the original state.
+The reverse operation of undoAddOperation will be stored in the redo stack of UndoRedoOperationCentre after the undo stack pop, so that redo can be called after undo.
+Redo works the same way as undo.

 * exposes a `UnmodifiableObservableList<ReadOnlyTask>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * does not depend on any of the other three components.